-Network devices: As the table shows below, both RoCE and TCP/IP achieve data transmission through ethernet switches, while Infiniband uses IB switches with independent architecture to carry applications.
+Network devices: As the table shows above, both RoCE and TCP/IP achieve data transmission through ethernet switches, while Infiniband uses IB switches with independent architecture to carry applications.
 Typically, IB switches must be interconnected with devices that support IB protocol and are relatively closed and difficult to replace.

 Nowadays, data centers require the maximum bandwidth and extremely low latency from the underlying interconnect.
 Under these circumstances, the traditional TCP/IP network protocol cannot keep pace with data center requirements since they burden CPU processing resources and high latency.

 For those enterprises deciding between RoCE and Infiniband, their unique requirements and cost should be taken into consideration.
 If they prefer the most high-performance network connection, Infiniband is much better.
 While for those looking for the best performance, easy management and limited cost, then they should choose RoCE for their data centers.